 How do living organisms produce light?

-Living organisms may produce light via bioluminescence, fluorescence, and phosphorescence.
+Living organisms may produce their own light via the processes of bioluminescence, fluorescence, or phosphorescence.

 While deep areas of the ocean are almost completely dark, light still plays an important role in these environments.
-The ability of an organism to create its own light could put it at a competitive advantage in situations such as during the hunt for food and evading predators.
+The ability of an organism to create its own light could put it at a competitive advantage in situations such as during the hunt for food, evading predators, or finding mates.